classiebit/eventmie-pro-docs/resources/docs/1.5/bookings/booking-tickets.md

 ---

->{primary} In `v1.4`, we've made the `Customers- Private` for Organizers.
-Organizers can't see all the customers as in previous versions.
+>{primary} The `Customers` are  `Private` for Organizers.
+Organizers can't see all the customers, instead, they can only enter the customer's full email address to book tickets for them..

 ---